Wacko (film): Plot

-In the end the detective dresses up as the Lawnmower Killer because no one is taking the threat seriously so he decides to teach them all a lesson.

-It all started exactly 13 years ago, when Mary Graves' older sister was murdered on Halloween prom night by a power-mowing maniac.
-Since then, Mary has experienced horror, sexual frustration, even psychoanalysis, but she still sees little lawnmowers everywhere.
-But tonight will be different.
-Tonight, at the new Halloween Prom, all the questions of the past 13 years will be answered as the pumpkin headed killer has returned.
-But hot on their trail is an obsessed cop (Joe Don Baker) who won't allow history to repeat itself.
+In the end, the detective dresses up as the Lawnmower Killer because no one is taking the threat seriously.
+13 years ago, Mary Graves' older sister was murdered on Halloween prom night by a power-mowing maniac.
+Since then, Mary has experienced horror, sexual frustration, and psychoanalysis, but she still sees little lawnmowers everywhere.
+After 13 years, the pumpkin-headed killer was planning to return.
+However, an obsessed cop tried to stop the plan.

-The film borders on the ridiculous at times when Baker's family, all black eat cake at the dinner table and the slices of cake they enjoy are the size of a dinner plate.
-Baker also fills his suitcase (which has a tap on it) with coffee and later terminates Harry Vice (Vice principal) who is in charge of the vice.
-Harry Vice likes to "clamp on down," on student slackers but he ends up having his head clamped on down in a vice courtesy of Baker.
+At times, Harbinger's family all sit and eat cake at the dinner table.
+Baker also fills his suitcase (which has a tap on it) with coffee and later murders Vice Principal, Harry Vice.
+Harry likes to "clamp on down" on student slackers, but he ends up having his head clamped in a vice, courtesy of Harbinger.